Cyrus the Great: Lydian Empire and Asia Minor

 The exact dates of the Lydian conquest are unknown, but it must have taken place between Cyrus's overthrow of the Median kingdom (550 BC) and his conquest of Babylon (539 BC).
 It was common in the past to give 547 BC as the year of the conquest due to some interpretations of the Nabonidus Chronicle, but this position is currently not much held.
 The Lydians first attacked the Achaemenid Empire's city of Pteria in Cappadocia.
-Croesus besieged and captured the city enslaving its inhabitants.
+The king of Lydia Croesus besieged and captured the city enslaving its inhabitants.
 Meanwhile, the Persians invited the citizens of Ionia who were part of the Lydian kingdom to revolt against their ruler.
 The offer was rebuffed, and thus Cyrus levied an army and marched against the Lydians, increasing his numbers while passing through nations in his way.
 The Battle of Pteria was effectively a stalemate, with both sides suffering heavy casualties by nightfall.
 Croesus retreated to Sardis the following morning.

 While in Sardis, Croesus sent out requests for his allies to send aid to Lydia.
 However, near the end of the winter, before the allies could unite, Cyrus the Great pushed the war into Lydian territory and besieged Croesus in his capital, Sardis.
 Shortly before the final Battle of Thymbra between the two rulers, Harpagus advised Cyrus the Great to place his dromedaries in front of his warriors; the Lydian horses, not used to the dromedaries' smell, would be very afraid.
 The strategy worked; the Lydian cavalry was routed.
 Cyrus defeated and captured Croesus.
 Cyrus occupied the capital at Sardis, conquering the Lydian kingdom in 546 BC.
-According to Herodotus, Cyrus the Great spared Croesus's life and kept him as an advisor, but this account conflicts with some translations of the contemporary Nabonidus Chronicle (the King who was himself subdued by Cyrus the Great after conquest of Babylonia), which interpret that the king of Lydia was slain.
+According to Herodotus, Cyrus the Great spared Croesus's life and kept him as an advisor, but this account conflicts with some translations of the contemporary Nabonidus Chronicle which interpret that the king of Lydia was slain.